PetiteReb/toronto-data-job-market-analysis/README.md

 ### Federal government coverage

 Neither Adzuna nor Job Bank likely captures the full federal hiring market.
-Adding a third source — for example, the official Government of Canada job portal at jobs.gc.ca — would clarify whether the salary "anchors" observed in Finding 1 (e.g., $103,730 covering 68.8% of Data Scientist postings) come from federal pay grids specifically, or from a wider mix of public-sector contracts.
+Adding a third source, for example, the official Government of Canada job portal at jobs.gc.ca — would clarify whether the salary "anchors" observed in Finding 1 (e.g., $103,730 covering 68.8% of Data Scientist postings) come from federal pay grids specifically, or from a wider mix of public-sector contracts.

 ### Larger sample on the skill × salary intersection